 GeneCards Summary for EIF2S3 Gene

 EIF2S3 (Eukaryotic Translation Initiation Factor 2 Subunit Gamma) is a Protein Coding gene.
-Diseases associated with EIF2S3 include Mehmo Syndrome and Intellectual Disability, Epileptic Seizures, Hypogonadism And Hypogenitalism, Microcephaly, And Obesity.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Diseases associated with EIF2S3 include Mehmo Syndrome and Syndromic Intellectual Disability.
+Among its related pathways are Translation Factors and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
 Gene Ontology (GO) annotations related to this gene include GTP binding and translation initiation factor activity.
 An important paralog of this gene is EIF2S3B.

 As a subunit of eukaryotic initiation factor 2 (eIF2), involved in the early steps of protein synthesis.
 In the presence of GTP, eIF2 forms a ternary complex with initiator tRNA Met-tRNAi and then recruits the 40S ribosomal complex, a step that determines the rate of protein translation.
 This step is followed by mRNA binding to form the 43S pre-initiation complex.
 Junction of the 60S ribosomal subunit to form the 80S initiation complex is preceded by hydrolysis of the GTP bound to eIF2 and release of an eIF2-GDP binary complex.
 In order for eIF2 to recycle and catalyze another round of initiation, the GDP bound to eIF2 must exchange with GTP by way of a reaction catalyzed by eIF2B (By similarity).
 Along with its paralog on chromosome Y, may contribute to spermatogenesis up to the round spermatid stage (By similarity).